Mario Díaz-Balart: Economic issues

-On September 29, 2008, Díaz-Balart voted against the Emergency Economic Stabilization Act of 2008, which was intended to purchase distressed assets and supply cash directly to banks during the global financial crisis of 2008.

 Díaz-Balart voted to promote free trade with Peru, against assisting workers who lose jobs due to globalization, for the Central America Free Trade Agreement, for the US-Australia Free Trade Agreement, for the US-Singapore free trade agreement, and for free trade with Chile.
 He was rated 75% by the National Foreign Trade Council, indicating support for trade engagement.

 Tax reform

 Díaz-Balart voted for the Tax Cuts and Jobs Act of 2017.
 The Center for American Progress, a center-left think-tank, estimated that 41,000 of his constituents would lose their health insurance as a result of the bill's passing.